Amazonian motmot

-The Amazonian motmot (Momotus momota) is a colorful near-passerine bird in the family Momotidae.
+The Amazonian motmot (Momotus momota) is a colorful coraciiform bird in the family Momotidae.
 It is found in the Amazon lowlands and low Andean foothills from eastern Venezuela to eastern Brazil and northeastern Argentina.

 Taxonomy and systematics

 The Amazonian motmot and the blue-capped (Momotus coeruleiceps), whooping (M. subrufrescens), Trinidad (M. bahamensis), Lesson's (M. lessonii), and Andean motmots (M. aequatorialis) were all at one time considered conspecific.
 The Amazonian motmot has nine recognized subspecies; they are listed in the "Distribution and habitat" section below.